I have to share the story of what happened when I hosted a "Turkey-less" Thanksgiving 20 years ago for 18 relatives .

-Our main centerpiece was traditionally a huge cornucopia basket filled with farm fresh local Jersey apples and red grapes accompanied by two small centerpieces of seasonal flowers.
+Our main centerpiece was traditionally a huge cornucopia basket filled with farm fresh local Jersey apples and red grapes accompanied by two small centerpieces of filled with seasonal flowers.

-My mother's traditional Thanksgiving meal bragged a huge banquet of Thanksgiving family recipes which included appetizers, soup, turkey, stuffing, gravy, winter squashes, mashed potatoes, salad, Brussels sprouts, string bean and onion ring casserole, pumpkin pie and apple pies.
+My mother's traditional Thanksgiving meal bragged a huge banquet of Thanksgiving family recipes which included appetizers, soup, turkey, stuffing, gravy, winter squashes, mashed potatoes, salad, Brussels sprouts, green bean and onion ring casserole, pumpkin and apple pies.

-As my mother got older and could no longer handle the cooking, the set up, and the serving, so the tradition was passed on to me, her one and only late life child. ( she had me at 42)
+As my mother became a senior, it was too much for her to host and handle the cooking, set up, serving, and cleaning up that hosting involved.
+Consequently the tradition was passed on to me the vegetarian, her one and only child. (she had me at age 42)

 The Problem

-The problem was that sometime in my late twenties, I decided to become a vegetarian.
-This meant that I now refused to kill a turkey and have some poor defenseless bird roasting in my kitchen oven for the better part of the morning and then lay on a platter
+The problem was in my mid twenties, I decided to become a vegetarian.
+As a result I refused to kill a turkey and have some poor defenseless bird roasting in my kitchen oven for the better part of the morning and then lay on a platter

-A turkey-less Thanksgiving did not go over well with my father, the meat eater, who had been a butcher most of his adult life!
+For starters, a turkey-less Thanksgiving did not go over well with my father, the meat eater, who had been a butcher most of his adult life!
 My mother was willing, my husband was used to it, my other relatives were skeptical and everyone who came was genuinely disappointed.
-After all , they looked forward to their Thanksgiving Turkey tradition all year long.
+After all, they looked forward to their Thanksgiving Turkey tradition all year long.

-What did I make for an Un Traditional Thanksgiving?
+What did I make for an Un Traditional plant-based Thanksgiving?

-Well truthfully, I made delicious appetizers, soup, vegetable sides using winter squashes, stuffing and vegan gravy, string and string beans.
+Delicious appetizers, soup, vegetable sides using winter squashes, stuffing and vegan gravy, and green beans.
 Except for the turkey everything else was the same, and I made a vegan entree which people liked but didn't replace the turkey.

 If you are looking for gluten free and vegan ideas ( even if just for the soup, appetizers or sides) have a look at the list of recipes that I published last year with a comprehensive list of